-The following is a list of information that needs to flow between the OA Troop Representative and the Lodge or Chapter:
+The following is a list of information that needs to flow between the OA Troop Representative and the Lodge:

-Lodge/Chapter to Unit:
+Lodge to Unit:

-- Lodge/Chapter Calendars
+- Lodge Calendars

 - Unit Elections visit

 - Camp Promotions visit

 - Community service project opportunities

-- Invitations to Ordeal members to obtain Brotherhood membership
+- No Invitations to Ordeal members to obtain Brotherhood membership

 - Invitations to candidates to attend their Ordeal

 - Resource lists

-- Mark OA Representative Registration Forms
+- No OA Representative Registration Forms

-- Encourages OA members to be active in their Lodge and Chapter
+- Encourages OA members to be active in their Lodge

-Unit to Lodge/Chapter:
+Unit to Lodge:

-- Does the unit conduct monthly campouts? - Does the unit attend a long-term camp? - Do the unit's older scouts participate in high adventure programs? - Does the unit need assistance with its outdoor program? - Does the unit need assistance with community service projects? - Does the unit need assistance with training? - Do the unit's OA members participate in Lodge and Chapter functions? - Name of the new OA Troop Representative - Reaction of the Troop members to the Lodge and Chapter program
+- Does the unit conduct monthly campouts? - Does the unit attend a long-term camp? - Do the unit's older scouts participate in high adventure programs? - Does the unit need assistance with its outdoor program? - Does the unit need assistance with community service projects? - Does the unit need assistance with training? - Do the unit's OA members participate in Lodge functions? - Name of the new OA Troop Representative - Reaction of the Troop members to the Lodge program